Duo Exchange

 Duo Exchange is an album by drummer Rashied Ali and saxophonist Frank Lowe.
-It was probably recorded in September 1972 at the studio of Marzette Watts in New York City, and was released by Ali's Survival Records in 1973.
+It was probably recorded in September 1972 at the studio of Marzette Watts in New York City, and was issued by Ali's Survival Records in 1973 as the label's inaugural release.
 In 2020, Survival Records released an expanded double-CD album titled Duo Exchange: Complete Sessions featuring incomplete and alternate takes, as well as studio discussion.